mdn/content/files/en-us/web/html/element/input/text/index.md

 ## Additional attributes

-In addition to the attributes that operate on all {{HTMLElement("input")}} elements regardless of their type, text inputs support the following attributes.
+In addition to the [global attributes](/en-US/docs/Web/HTML/Global_attributes) and the attributes that operate on all {{HTMLElement("input")}} elements regardless of their type, text inputs support the following attributes.

-### autocorrect

-The [`autocorrect`](/en-US/docs/Web/HTML/Global_attributes/autocorrect) global attribute is a string that indicates whether to activate automatic correction while the user is editing this field.
-Permitted values are:

-- `on`
-  - : Enable automatic correction of typos, as well as processing of text substitutions if any are configured.
-- `off`
-  - : Disable automatic correction and text substitutions.

 ### `list`